econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 The thesis of this paper, however, is that a confluence of factors has now finally brought us to a point where state-of-the-art mathematical/computational life-cycle optimization models can provide advice that makes sense-- so long as the model assumptions are also disciplined by survey data and the practical knowledge of financial advisors.[^housing]

-[^housing]: Much more remains to be done to improve the models further; for example, a question of great practical importance that is now just at the edge of possibility of being computationally solved is to calculate the implications of nonfinancial (principally, housing) wealth for optimal financial choice.
+Much more remains to be done to improve the models further; for example, a question of great practical importance that is now just at the edge of possibility of being computationally solved is to calculate the implications of nonfinancial (principally, housing) wealth for optimal financial choice.
 Because homeownership is such a complex phenomenon, the academic literature is only now reaching the point at which it may be possible to answer questions like "if I own a house, how should I modify my spending and portfolio plans to take that into account?"
 We do know the *direction* of the effect.
 @kimballStandardRA shows that the addition of a new uncontrollable risk reduces the optimal choice of exposure to controllable risks like the stock market.